MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 az group create --name $resourceGroup --location "$location"
 ```

-Review the properties of the resource group that was just created.
+In the JSON dictionary output, review the properties of the resource group that was just created.

-### Using If Exists to create or delete a resource group
+### Using If Exists Then to create or delete a resource group

 The following script creates a new resource group only if one with the specified name does not already exist.